 If this is not the case, then the game begins with the player to the dealer’s left.
 From there, there are several different options.
 A player can “stand” with his or her cards, meaning that, essentially, nothing happens.
 A player can also “hit,” which means he or she draws another card (or more).
 If the card or cards cause the player’s hand to exceed 21, he or she “busts” and loses.

 A player can also “double” their bet and get only one more card.
 Or, they can “split.”
 This means that if a player has a pair or two 10-point cards, he or she can double their bet and break the cards into two hands.
 The dealer will give each of these cards a second card.
 Then, the player can go on with their hands as above.

 After the players take their turns, the dealer turns over his or her “hole card.”
-If the dealer has 16 or less, he or she will draw another card.
+The dealer will draw cards up to 17.
 If the dealer goes “bust,” then any player at the table who did not “bust” wins.
 If the dealer doesn’t “bust,” then whomever has the highest total card point value wins.